connorjak/Connectatron/Readme.md

 Defining your own devices (`/Devices`) is quick and easy through an editing mode for making new or editing existing devices.
 Hopefully, if this application gains traction, device manufacturers and/or reviewers can supply a device configuration file that is readable by Connectatron.
 No more diving through manuals to find out if a USB port is USB 3.1 Gen 2 or USB 3.2 Gen 1!

+More info on the development direction of Connectatron: [discussion page](https://github.com/connorjak/Connectatron/discussions/26).

-See status and try it for yourself on [releases](https://github.com/connorjak/Connectatron/releases).
+See status and try it for yourself on [releases](https://github.com/connorjak/Connectatron/releases) (might be VERY outdated while Actions build is still broken).

 Was forked from https://github.com/thedmd/imgui-node-editor.